Xilinx/Vitis-AI-Tutorials/Design_Tutorials/06-densenetx_DPUv3/README.md

 Once quantization has completed, we will have the quantized deployment model (deploy_model.pb) and the evaluation model (quantize_eval_model.pb) in the ./files/build/quantize folder.

+*Note: Any error messages relating to ./bin/ptxas can be ignored.*

-## Step 5: Evaluating the Quantized Model
+### Step 5 - Evaluate the Quantized Model

 To run step 5: ``source ./5_eval_quant.sh``